-MITIGATION ACTIONS CATEGORY HAZA DROUGHT ARD/ RIS K Fire PROJECT SPECIFIC MITIGATION BENEFITS Watershed Sustainability x x x This project would capture the water quality runoff volume from its 132-acre watershed.
-Runoff would be diverted fr being conveyed into the chamber and diverted to the sewer, infiltrated, or treated for release to the storm drain sy Green Infrastructure X X Х The stormwater capture system could use a shallow reservoir for nature-based passive irrigation of for the field to au Water Supply Portfolio Diversification x Captured stormwater could be diverted to sewer and reclaimed as a source for recycled water.
-Potable water der based passive irrigation (up to 48% of potable water demand for the field).
-Water Quality Benefit X Potential to capture of over 100% (228%) of water quality volume and would be a candidate for credit trading prog Community Resiliency and Equity X Х Improvement and preservation of parks, open space, and recreation services.
-Social and Economic Resiliency X Potential cost savings from emergency response and infrastructure damage caused by flood.
-Environmental Resiliency x x x Shallow irrigation reservoirs could help reduce heat island effect by regulating pavement temperature and field ter health.
+HAZARD MITIGATION ACTION SUMMAR Υ MITIGATION ACTIONS CATEGORY HAZA DROUGHT RD/ RIS PROJECT SPECIFIC MITIGATION BENEFITS Watershed Sustainability х х x This project would capture the water quality runoff volume from its 132-acre watershed.
+Runoff would be diverted from existing storm drain, pumped, and pre-treated before being conveyed into the chamber and diverted to the sewer, infiltrated, or treated for release to the storm drain system.
+Green Infrastructure Х Х Х The stormwater capture system could use a shallow reservoir for nature-based passive irrigation of for the field to augment water supply.
+Water Supply Portfolio Diversification х Captured stormwater could be diverted to sewer and reclaimed as a source for recycled water.
+Potable water demand reduction by on-site use of rainwater for nature-based passive irrigation (up to 48% of potable water demand for the field).
+Water Quality Benefit Х Potential to capture of over 100% (228%) of water quality volume and would be a candidate for credit trading program opportunities.
+Community Resiliency and Equity Х Х Improvement and preservation of parks, open space, and recreation services.
+Social and Economic Resiliency Х Potential cost savings from emergency response and infrastructure damage caused by flood.
+Environmental Resiliency х х х Shallow irrigation reservoirs could help reduce heat island effect by regulating pavement temperature and field temperature which could also improve tree, plant, and soil health.
 Public Health and Public Safety Х Х Quality of life benefits through community connectivity enhancement and decreased heat island impact.
-Regional Partnerships and Collaboration x x x Coordinated effort between CCUSD, City departments, County agencies, and regional water initiatives to support sustainability planning.
-Local Plans and Regulations/ Funding Opportunities x x x MJHMP & SWQMP project inclusion in the online City dashboard supports integration with various City Plans (Capita Bicycle & Pedestrian Plan, Urban Forest Plan, etc) with multi-benefit stormwater, water quality, and water supply pro including the Safe Clean Water program.
-Education and Awareness Programs x x x Potential opportunities for public education in a public school on the relationship between water conservation and opportunities.
+Regional Partnerships and Collaboration х х х Coordinated effort between CCUSD, City departments, County agencies, and regional water initiatives to support integrated approach to infrastructure, resiliency, and sustainability planning.
+Local Plans and Regulations/ Funding Opportunities х х х MJHMP & SWQMP project inclusion in the online City dashboard supports integration with various City Plans (Capital Improvement Plan, Ballona Creek Revitalization Plan, Bicycle & Pedestrian Plan, Urban Forest Plan, etc) with multi-benefit stormwater, water quality, and water supply projects that can compete for funding opportunities, including the Safe Clean Water program.
+Education and Awareness Programs х х х Potential opportunities for public education in a public school on the relationship between water conservation and water supply, as well as heat hazards mitigation opportunities.